zyedidia/micro/README.md

 > Micro is very much a work in progress

-Micro is a command line text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.

 Here is a picture of micro editing its source code.